konflux-ci/e2e-tests/tests/rhtap-demo/README.md

 ## Test Generator

-The test specs in e2e-demo-suite are generated dynamically using ginkgo specs.
+The test specs in rhtap-demo-suite are generated dynamically using ginkgo specs.

 If you want to test your own Component (repository), all you need to do is to update the `TestScenarios` variable in [scenarios.go](./config/scenarios.go)